 Normally, I am not drawn to a fully rockered setup.
 I find them to be squirly at speed and lacking edge hold compared to a cambered or hybrid profile.
-Not the case with the Arbor Westmark Rocker System.
+Not the case with the Arbor Westmark Rocker Snowboard.

 Arbor Westmark Review